aaalgo/plumo/README.md

 Author: Wei Dong (wdong@wdong.org)

-This repository contains the dockerized version of my best single (not-emsembled) lung cancer model for Data Science Bowl 2017 (cross validation loss around 0.425).
+This repository contains the dockerized version of my best single (non-ensembled) lung cancer model for Data Science Bowl 2017 (cross validation loss around 0.425).

 You need nvidia-docker to run the program.